avibpatel/domainsGraph/README.md

 Download Domains.py and copy it into your new folder

 Step 2:
-Obtain the sequence of your protein of intersest.
+Obtain the sequence of your protein of intersest and save it as TBP.seq.
 You can obtain this by going to uniprot (https://www.uniprot.org/uniprot/P20226).

+>>sp|P20226|TBP_HUMAN TATA-box-binding protein OS=Homo sapiens OX=9606 GN=TBP PE=1 SV=2
+>MDQNNSLPPYAQGLASPQGAMTPGIPIFSPMMPYGTGLTPQPIQNTNSLSILEEQQRQQQ
+>QQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQAVAAAAVQQSTSQQATQGTSGQAPQ
+>LFHSQTLTTAPLPGTTPLYPSPMTPMTPITPATPASESSGIVPQLQNIVSTVNLGCKLDL
+>KTIALRARNAEYNPKRFAAVIMRIREPRTTALIFSSGKMVCTGAKSEEQSRLAARKYARV
+>VQKLGFPAKFLDFKIQNMVGSCDVKFPIRLEGLVLTHQQFSSYEPELFPGLIYRMIKPRI
+>VLLIFVSGKVVLTGAKVRAEIYEAFENIYPILKGFRKTT

 Step 3:

-Run